Deepan-Karmakar/p5.js-tutorial/Processing-syntax-conversion.md

 + Variables do not have a type.
 Use var instead of float, int, double, long, char, String, Array, etc.
 + A var can be anything -- any of the types mentioned, but also functions.
 + Rather than specifying a return type for functions, they are assigned to vars.
 See the example below.
-+ Currently, not all Processing functionality is supported in Processing-JS, and the syntax for a few have changed slightly.
++ Currently, not all Processing functionality is supported in p5.js, and the syntax for a few have changed slightly.
 See [API](https://github.com/lmccart/p5.js/blob/master/api.md) and [API progress](https://github.com/lmccart/p5.js/blob/master/api-progress.md) for up-to-date documentation of all supported functions and future plans.

 ###Conversion examples

 ####Basic sketch

-This is the basic setup for a Processing and Processing-JS sketch.
+This is the basic setup for a Processing and p5.js sketch.
 Note that p5.js will also require an empty HTML file that links to the p5.js library and your sketch file in the header (see [getting started](https://github.com/lmccart/p5.js/wiki/Getting-Started)).

 ```java
 void setup() {